 - Municipality (ORC 723.52): No more than $30,000 for construction/reconstruction, widening, resurfacing or repair of streets.

 If two or more subdivisions undertake a joint force account project (e.g., a township and a county), the total force account limit must be the highest amount that applies to any of the subdivisions.
 Subdivisions cannot aggregate their force account limits.

 Subdivisions using volunteer labor on project-related work may account for the value of that labor.

 Professional & Skilled Labor: A professionally skilled individual is a person who has obtained a professional or technical certification, completed advanced training, or has made a living performing those activities.
 Skilled laborers must perform their “skilled” service to be eligible for the skilled labor rate.

-This is work performed that generally does not require any experience or special training.
-The value of the unskilled volunteer labor may be counted up to $15.00 per hour; however, under no circumstances can the value of volunteer labor be higher than that of paid subdivision employees performing comparable work.
+Unskilled Labor: This is work performed that generally does not require any experience or special training.
+The value of the unskilled volunteer labor may be counted as that paid for an entry level laborer ($27.00 per hour); however, under no circumstances can the value of volunteer labor be higher than that of paid subdivision employees performing comparable work.
 Volunteer labor will be applied as in-kind credit and is not a reimbursable expense.

 MATERIALS – This is the actual cost of materials purchased directly for and used on the project site and cannot include mark-ups or administrative charges added by the subdivision.
 The cost of materials must be supported by a vendor’s invoice and proof of payment (warrant or check).
 If the material is from the subdivision’s yard or stock and the bill for that material is not available, then the subdivision must provide a historical bill showing the unit cost for the same type of material.